 Our zoning and building codes MUST be comprehensible, transparent and NOT subject to legal manipulation.
 This is why I support a review and rewrite of the town code.
 This is basic good governance and provides us all with the transparency and predictability needed.
 Our current code is a patchwork of amendments that create ambiguity, inconsistencies and conflicting interpretations.
 It needs to be modernized and reflect current day realities and not 1960’s realities (which is when our town codes had their last substantial rewrite).

 The Town AND its residents must be in the driver’s seat on development.
 Town government must listen and take seriously the concerns of the citizens and the businesses it serves.

 But we also need to have realistic conversations about the choices we make and the impact of those choices on the economic vitality of our commercial districts.
 The pressures of being a town in the shadow of Tysons Corner are very real, and we see the implications of that on commercial rents, traffic, parking, housing prices, and demand for town services.

 These are complex and important conversations.
-As Mayor, I pledge that my door will be open to all in the Vienna community as we work through this very difficult issue of how we set a direction for the future of Vienna.
+As your representiative on town council , I pledge that my door will be open to all in the Vienna community as we work through this very difficult issue of how we set a direction for the future of Vienna.